 A Celebrant-Led Cornish Wedding

-When Verity and Steve wanted to book me for their wedding ceremony in Cornwall, I was beyond excited!
+When Verity and Steve wanted a celebrant-led Cornish wedding, I was beyond excited!
 Just around the corner from “my happy place” (Watergate Bay), it was all to take place at The Park in Mawgan Porth over bonfire night weekend.

-I started writing their ceremony 6 weeks before the day as per the Fox & Star client timeline but wasn’t supplied a massive detail through the questionnaire, so I had to dig deep and get creative!
+I started writing their ceremony 6 weeks before the day as per my client timeline but wasn’t supplied a massive detail through the questionnaire, so I had to dig deep and get creative!
 I was the told the following:

 I knew Steve was a huge Star Wars fan and after checking with the bride, I was allowed to insert quotes and jokes at the appropriate time.
 There was to be no cheese (only brie or mozzarella) and they wanted to include a smudging ritual.